 (Mgr.
 Jean-Pascal Ruggiu)

 (Mgr.
 David Griffin)

-Rev. G Desiree Fultz
+Rev. G Desiree Fultz (Pastor)

 Below is a chart showing the progress of the divine feminine rising in the church.
 We receive our charter from Alpha Omega.

-Founding member of Free Church of the Magi, Rev. G Desiree Fultz, has come from long generational history of ecclesiastic involvement.
+Founding pastor of Free Church of the Magi, Rev. G Desiree Fultz, has come from long generational history of ecclesiastic involvement.
 She received a 4 year seminary certificate in religious studies from the Church of Jesus Christ of Latter Day Saints as well as special awards in scripture mastery (R.E.D.
 Award etc).
 She was born in the covenant of a 6th generational family directly connected to the founders of the church and other notable 'occult' families.
 Her genealogy includes Joseph Smith (distant cousin) and Brigham Young (direct 6x great uncle).
 Merovingian bloodlines come through these families (The Sorcerer Pagan Priest-Kings).
 More distant lineage includes royalty and several presidents of the United States.
 The last few generations of her family were involved in LDS High Councils and military intelligence including special forces.

 The grandmother of Brigham young (Desiree's 8x great grandmother) was Sybil Brigham Goddard (which is where he got his name Brigham) who was a well-known prophetess.
 Her mother was Mary Collins who comes from a long line of Collins traceable back to 1250's in family genealogy records.
 The Collins family was heavily involved with bringing witchcraft to the USA from the British Isles and the family was in Middlesex County Massachusetts during the Salem witch trials.
 Brigham Young was also a great grandson of John Wheeler, another very important occult family that immigrated to America from the British Isles.
 Family lines from the Young family HERE.